 3. Improperly Filed Complaints: National Office Management shall return complaints failing to properly state allegations, or submitted without the filing fee with instructions explaining the deficiency.
 A party may file an amended complaint within thirty (30) days after the original complaint is returned.
 The amended complaint shall be deemed filed on the filing date of the original complaint.
 If a party does not timely file an amended complaint, the complaint shall be deemed abandoned.

 4. Time limit: Complaints must be filed within one (1) year from the time the complaining party knew or should have known of the act giving rise to the complaint.

+5. Retaliation: USATF prohibits any adverse or discriminatory action, or the threat of an adverse or discriminatory action, including removal from a training facility, reduced coaching or training, reduced meals or housing, and removal from competition, carried out against a protected individual, including, but not limited to, the complainant, any witness, or any other protected party, as a result of any communication, including the filing of a formal complaint, by the protected individual or a parent or legal guardian of the protected individual relating to the allegation of physical abuse, sexual harassment, or emotional abuse – with (A) the U.S. Center for SafeSport; (B) a coach, trainer, manager, administrator, or official associated with USATF; (C) the Attorney General; (D) a Federal or State law enforcement authority; (E) the Equal Employment Opportunity Commission; or (F) Congress, pursuant to the Ted Stevens Olympic and Amateur Sports Act Section 220501(b)(11).
+Further, no employee, contractor, agent, volunteer, or member of USATF shall take or threaten to take any action against any athlete as a reprisal for disclosing information to or seeking assistance from the Office of the Athlete Ombuds as outlined in Section 220509(b)(5).

-G. Mediation: National Office Management shall, after serving the complaint on all interested parties, appoint a certified mediator to conduct settlement discussions.
+G. Mediation: National Office Management shall, after serving the complaint on all interested parties, within fourteen (14) days of receiving such complaint, appoint a certified mediator to conduct settlement discussions.
 All parties shall participate in mediation in good faith.
 All mediation communications shall be confidential and inadmissible in any subsequent proceeding.
 The mediator shall inform National Office Management of a settlement agreement, or if the parties do not settle.

 H. Answer: If the parties do not settle in mediation, National Office Management shall send notice of non-settlement to all parties.
 The persons or entities named in a complaint (respondents) must submit a written answer to the complaint to National Office Management within thirty (30) days after the non-settlement notice is sent.
 National Office Management shall forward a copy of the answer to the party filing the complaint.

-I. Designation of Hearing Panel: National Office Management shall designate an NABR hearing panel after sending a non-settlement notice.
+I. Designation of Hearing Panel: National Office Management shall designate an unbiased, disinterested, and impartial NABR hearing panel after sending a non-settlement notice.

 1. Related Matters: National Office Management, after consulting with the USATF General Counsel, may randomly select a single NABR panel to hear related matters.